|

 Lawrence M. Small became secretary

 of the institution, the world's largest museum and research complex."
+The article noted that "he had complained

 to colleagues that he had been left out of important negotiations